A Practitioner's Guide to Kolmogorov-Arnold Networks: Accuracy Improvement

-The intuition is straightforward: the linear term captures the dominant LF$\!\to\!$HF correlation, while the nonlinear block corrects only the residual.
-This stabilizes training when HF data are scarce and reduces overfitting.
-Reported results show that this multifidelity KAN (MFKAN) achieves lower relative $L_2$ error than single-fidelity KANs under the same HF budget~\cite{pde_Howard24}.
-Moreover, the same fidelity split can improve PIKANs even without labeled HF data by using $K_L$ as a coarse physics surrogate and training only on residual/boundary losses.
-This makes fidelity decomposition complementary to spatial domain decomposition (Sec.~\ref{decomposition}).
+The intuition is that the LF model captures the dominant structure, while the HF nonlinear head corrects only the residual.
+This reduces overfitting and stabilizes training when HF data are scarce.
+MFKAN achieved lower relative $L_2$ errors than single-fidelity KANs under the same HF budget~\cite{pde_Howard24}.

+The same fidelity split also benefits PIKANs, where $K_L$ serves as a coarse physics surrogate and the HF head is trained only on residual or boundary losses, making fidelity decomposition complementary to spatial domain decomposition (Sec.~\ref{decomposition}).
+Related coupled PIKAN strategies sequentially train subnetworks representing different subsystems to stabilize optimization~\cite{Liu2026_PI}, while multi-branch physics-informed KANs decompose interacting physical subsystems into parallel KAN branches with physics constraints~\cite{Hu2026}.

+The same fidelity split also benefits PIKANs, where $K_L$ serves as a coarse physics surrogate and the HF head is trained only on residual or boundary losses, making fidelity decomposition complementary to spatial domain decomposition (Sec.~\ref{decomposition}).
-In a related line of work, Jacob et al.~\cite{pde_jacob24} propose a \emph{separable} PIKAN (“SPIKAN”), where instead of one multivariate KAN, the solution is expressed as a sum of products of 1D KAN factors (one per coordinate), which are then combined to approximate the global field.

-A complementary direction is given by Bühler et al.~\cite{Buhler25_regression}, who introduce KAN-SR, a symbolic regression framework that follows the recursive simplification strategies of Udrescu et al.~\cite{Udrescu20}.
-Instead of fitting one large model, the method first checks whether the target function can be simplified by identifying separability (splitting variables into independent parts) or symmetry (invariance under transformations such as shifts or scalings).
-If such structure is found, the problem is broken down into smaller subproblems that are easier to solve.
-Each subproblem is then modeled with a compact KAN, and the results are combined to recover closed-form symbolic expressions.
-This divide--and--conquer strategy makes the learning process more interpretable and effective, especially in noisy or high-dimensional settings.
+In a related direction, Jacob et al.~\cite{pde_jacob24}\footnote{\url{https://github.com/pnnl/spikans}} propose a \emph{separable} PIKAN (SPIKAN), expressing the solution as a sum of products of 1D KAN factors—one per coordinate—before combining them into a global field.
+Bühler et al.~\cite{Buhler25_regression} propose KAN-SR, a symbolic regression framework inspired by Udrescu et al.~\cite{Udrescu20}.
+The method checks for separability or symmetry before modeling.
+If such structure exists, the function is decomposed into smaller subproblems, each fit with a compact KAN, and then recomposed into a closed-form symbolic expression.
+This divide--and--conquer strategy improves interpretability and robustness in noisy or high-dimensional settings.